hanuRakesh16/React-JS/README.md

-## An simple react app that displays list of avatars with search functioanality.
+## An simple react app that displays list of avatars with search functionality.